dakota-mewt/mewt/README.md

   * **LED**: you can find buttons without LED lights, with a single colored LED light, with two color LEDs, or even with RGB (Red/Green/Blue) LEDs.
 Buttons with RGB LEDs allows Mewt to function fully, but they are also often bulkier, pricier and more difficult to wire.
   * **State**: after you press it once, if it stays depressed (On state) and vice versa, it is called a "latching" button.
 If after you press it, the button resets itself so that you can never tell if it's On or Off by visually looking at it, then it is called a "momentary" button.
 Mewt works with either.
   * **Form factor**: Mewt can also work as a toggle switch instead of a button
-  * **Wiring**: Common anode vs Common cathode.
-Mewt works with either.
+  * **Common anode vs Common cathode**:  Mewt works with either.
 This just affects how you physically connect it to the Arduino.
   * **Voltage**: 3V-6V are best as that is what Arduinos output.
 I have had no issues with 12V.
 I don't think Arduinos can drive 120/220V.
   * **Resistor**: Buttons with built-in LEDs typically have resistors already and do not need separate resistors
+  * **SPST/SPDT/DPST/DPDT**: Super confusing, right?
+Here's a [link that explains](https://spemco.com/blog/single-pole-triple-throw-triple-pole-single-throw-spst-dpdt-etc-how-to-tell-the-difference) it.
+TL;DR: get an SPST or SPDT.  avoid DPST/DPDT, they're overkill.

   **Other Examples**: